drbean/curriculum/pages/homepage/markdown/JournalFour.md

 Give yourself a score out of 3.

 Probably before this I talked about recording again for homework.
 "I'm afraid I won't be able to work this weekend." p96.
-Names on tapes, tape boxes, etc. I started by thinking, Make their own situation--Expressways find drill--but suddenly changed my mind to keep in step with 3D, who had done only one drill instead of all 5 like 3C, and because I hadn't prepared them for doing guided role play rather than just drill.
-Although they did it last semester in class when I --gave them the-- went round and graded it.
+Names on tapes, tape boxes, etc. I started by thinking, Make their own situation~~Expressways find drill~~but suddenly changed my mind to keep in step with 3D, who had done only one drill instead of all 5 like 3C, and because I hadn't prepared them for doing guided role play rather than just drill.
+Although they did it last semester in class when I ~~gave them the~~ went round and graded it.

 These questions were similar to the discussion questions, which I didn't think they did.
 This was getting close to the end.
 I just collected them.
 I had the idea of totalling the score with